 #7: Bring Plastic Bags

-Plastic garbage bags or contractor bags are great for sitting around in the athlete’s village prior to the start of the race.
+Plastic garbage bags are ideal for storing in the athlete’s village before the start of the race.
 You can also transform them into a poncho.

 Smaller Ziploc plastic bags will keep your phone dry, and some runners have even been known to cover their running shoes in plastic shopping bags with elastic bands while they are waiting for the start of the race.